ImKarven/Orderium/README.md

 ## Informations
 If you have trouble using the plugin, take a look at [the Wiki](https://github.com/ImKarven/Orderium/wiki).
 <br>If you have any issues or found any bugs, create an issue on the [Issue Tracker](https://github.com/ImKarven/Orderium/issues)
-<br>If you found any exploits or dupe glitches, formerly report the vulnerability by opening a ModMail in [my Discord Server](https://discord.gg/SeQHszR6Z5).
+<br>If you found any exploits or dupe glitches, formerly report the vulnerability by sending an email to orderium@atomicmail.io or opening a ModMail in [my Discord Server](https://discord.gg/SeQHszR6Z5).